grz0zrg/fas/README.md

 The most pixels-adapted synthesis methods are (in order) additive/spectral, wavetable, granular/PM/Physical modelling; re-synthesis is possible with all of them.

-Requirement : by default this synth require ~1 Gb RAM (~2 Gb RAM to be safe) which enable a maximum of 24 instruments with a frames queue size of 3, the memory requirement can be lowered greatly by lowering the amount of instruments or the frame queue size parameter (a frame queue size of 1 would divide the requirement by two but would potentially introduce hiccups).
+Requirement : by default this synth require ~1 Gb RAM (~2 Gb RAM to be safe) which enable a maximum of 24 instruments / virtual channels with a frames queue size of 3, the memory requirement can be lowered greatly by lowering the amount of instruments / virtual channels or the frame queue size parameter (a frame queue size of 1 would divide the requirement by two but would potentially introduce hiccups).

 ### Pixels-based